G1ANT-Robot/G1ANT.Manual/g1ant-language/block-commands/procedure.md

     excel.setvalue value ♥dataList⟦♥i⟧ row ♥rowIndex colindex ♥columIndex errorjump ➜done ♥i=♥i+1
     ♥columIndex = ♥columIndex + 1
-    jump ➜columnsandrows if ⊂♥columIndex &lt;= 7⊃
+    jump ➜columnsandrows if ⊂♥columIndex <= 7⊃
 ```

 This part of the script is responsible for inserting values inside of rows as long as the number of rows does not exceed 91 (it can equal 91).
 It is important to set  `♥columIndex  = 1` again, because we were incrementing it before and it was 7.